 Enrich your sound environment

 With tinnitus, it is worth experimenting with a range of sounds such as relaxing music or recordings of sounds from nature like moving water, birds and insects, wind or white noise.
-Check out an example of the sound of waves here.
-You can find more information about tinnitus and some more free sound recordings to install on your computer and play in the background on this excellent website (click on sound enrichment on left on their website and scroll down to their free download called Aire Freshener).
+You can find more information about tinnitus and some free sound recordings to install on your computer and play in the background on this excellent website (click on "about tinnitus" and then on drop down menu, click on "sound enrichment" and scroll down to their free download called Aire Freshener).
 Alternatively you will find some Apps with sounds to mask tinnitus that you can always have with you on your phone.
 As tinnitus often makes sleeping difficult, it may help you to sleep by having these soothing sounds playing in the background.

 We notice the negative